Eastha0526/DanceGRPO/README.md

 ### Important Discussion and Results with More Reward Models
 Thanks for the issue from [@Yi-Xuan XU](https://github.com/xuyxu), the results of more reward models and better visualization (how to avoid grid patterns) on FLUX can be found [here](https://github.com/XueZeyue/DanceGRPO/issues/36).
 We also support the pickscore for FLUX with `--use_pickscore`.

+We support the EMA for FLUX with `--ema_decay 0.995` and `--use_ema`.
+Enabling EMA helps with better visualization.

 ## Acknowledgement
 We learned and reused code from the following projects: